develop-biology/language.development/README.md

 # Eons Language of Development

 This repo describes the Eons Language of Development specification and provides interpreters where appropriate.
+This spec supersedes all other naming conventions of Eons.

+## Why
+The goals of this language are 2-fold:
+1. To provide a concise but powerful means of describing data and operations at any scale.
+2. To provide a syntax that is familiar and efficient by maintaining compatibility with established standards.

-The goal of this language is to provide a concise but powerful means of describing data and operations at any scale.
-The syntax for iterating over memory addresses in an embedded system should be the same syntax for iterating over servers in a network.
+We believe that the syntax for iterating over memory addresses in an embedded system should be the same syntax for iterating over servers in a network, and should look quite a bit like something you see everyday.
+Beyond that, the systems you use on a day to day basis should be compatible with at least some of the syntax we propose here.
+For example, you should be able to name the files on your computer with something that has clear and concise meaning per the rules specified in this document.

+## How
 The Eons Language of Development is the emulsifier between the practical applications developed on the [Eons Python Library](https://github.com/eons-dev/lib_eons) and the powerful, but largely theoretical concepts created by the [Eons Develop Biology library](https://github.com/develop-biology/lib_bio).
+We also draw on years of experience managing semantically sparse data across several scientific disciplines.

  The Develop Biology Library (aka Biology) provides the basics for creating a directed, recursive hypergraph.
 In short, this means data of any dimension ("hyper") flows ("directed") through a network ("graph") of connected nodes, where each connection and node may be graphs unto themselves ("recursive").